NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 At BMM, :numref:`a linescan (Sec %s) <linescan>` is a scan where a motor is moved and a signal is plotted.
-A linescan begins by issuing a message telling the consumer to begin looking for BlueSky event
+A linescan begins by issuing a message telling the consumer to start a new plot and to begin looking for BlueSky event documents:
-documents:

 .. code-block:: python